Species Introduction

 ✓ Expert Tip

-Introduce new fish gradually to avoid overwhelming your guppies and to help establish a peaceful community.
+Introduce new fish gradually and monitor their behaviour to ensure a peaceful community.

 Q: How do I properly acclimatise Guppy Poecilia Ret to my aquarium?